isakhammer/workbox/README.md

 # Workbox
-Complete ubuntu and vim environment for latex development in a docker container based on this fantastic [blog](https://castel.dev/post/lecture-notes-1/) based on Gilles Castels [work](https://github.com/gillescastel).
+Complete docker environment for vim workflow of general latex development inspired by this [blog](https://castel.dev/post/lecture-notes-1/) and basic scientific programming using Python and Julia.

 For quite some time have I been struggling with annoyance of random issues that pop up in terms of my vim and latex environment during my master thesis.
 I realized that installing everything at the host operating system and fix things on the go was risky since I could not guarantee a stable system.
 Therefore, I now created a workbox inside a docker container with every installation I need, which makes is easy to install, write, compile and reproduce any errors.

-The concept is simply that the workbox, which is a docker container with fully installed features, is mounted to your latex workspace repo (workspace similar to the given template [here](https://github.com/isakhammer/workbox/tree/master/template)) and this workbox repo.
-It is now possible to easily compile the latex document and have a custom vim setup for everything.
-I can finally write my thesis without being scared that my setup is crashing when I need it the most.
+The concept is simply that the workbox, which is a docker container with fully installed features, is mounted to your workspace repo.
+It is now possible to easily combine compiling any latex projects, jupyter notebooks, run simulations and use custom vim bindings in one go with exactly the same setup on any linux devices.

+## Main Features:
+  - Neovim with vimtex, UltiSnips with custom mathematical tex snippets and coc.nvim.
+  - Fully installed Latexmk compiler and all basic fonts packages via `texlive-full`
+  - Zathura for pdf viewing and Ranger for file managing.
+  - Python3 and Julia installed with most packages for basic scientific programming.
+  - Running Jupyter Notebooks

 ## How to run Workbox